IBM/fluent-forward-go/README.md

 ### Message confirmation

 The client supports `ack` confirmations as specified by the Fluent protocol.
-When enabled `SendMessag` returns once the acknowledgement is received or the specified timeout is reached.
+When enabled, `SendMessage` returns once the acknowledgement is received or the timeout is reached.

 Note: For types other than `RawMessage`, the `SendMessage` function sets the "chunk" option before sending.
 A `RawMessage` is immutable and must already contain a "chunk" value.
 The behavior is otherwise identical.